faren-darian/clone-remote-push/README.md

-# How to Clone a GitHub Repository and Push to Another Account
+# How to Clone a GitHub Repository and Push it
 This guide will walk you through the process of cloning a repository from one GitHub account using HTTPS, and then pushing it to another GitHub account using an SSH key.

 ## Prerequisites